-The automatic cell counter for thrombocytes or platelets is able to accurately count platelet concentrations in whole blood as well as in Platelet Rich Plasma (PRP) up to 10x baseline.
+The automatic cell counter for thrombocytes or platelets is able to accurately count platelet concentrations in whole blood as well as in Platelet Rich Plasma (PRP).
 The platelet counter is a device which removes the need to count thrombocytes manually and is a cost effective, small and a flexible alternative to flowcytometers.
-The measurement principle is based on patented optical technology.
+The measurement principle is based on patented optical imaging technology.
 All parts that come into contact with blood are disposable – no contamination, no cleaning time.
-The total blood sample preparation and automatic counting is done within 15 minutes.
+The total blood sample preparation and automatic counting is typically done within 15 minutes.

 Full platelet count including blood sample preparation within 15 minutes.

-Highly accurate, reproducible and medically validated by Maastricht University Hospital.
+Highly accurate and reproducible from 20μl of blood or 10μl of PRP.
+Medically validated by Maastricht University Hospital.

 EASY TO OPERATE

-The device uses disposable counting slides which is fast, clean and accurate.
+The device uses disposable counting slides making it is fast, clean and accurate.

 COUNTS LOW TO HIGH

 It counts platelets in whole blood within the range [20-600] platelets per nl and [250-3600] in PRP.

 In Vitro Diagnostics Devices, non-Annex II List A and B in conformity with the Council Directive98/79/EC.
 In conformity with EN15223-1:2016, EN13612:2002, EN ISO18113-1:2011, EN ISO 18113-3:2011, EN61010-2-101:2002, EN61326-2-6:2006, EN62304:2006, EN 62366:2008 and 2011/65/EU.